 |After a full career teaching high school, I am lucky to be able to return full time to my first love: Painting and

 fabric design.
-I began experimenting with fabric and surface design in 1970, and have always had a studio
+I began experimenting with fabric and surface design around 1970, and have always had a

-where I can continue to create.
-Summers always ended too soon, just when I was on the cusp of an idea.
-Now
+studio where I can continue to create.
+Summers always ended too soon, just when I was on the cusp of an

 Strong, vivid color combinations are my specialty.
 Experimenting is a consistent joy; I draw my design

 inspiration from natural forms and the interplay between negative and positive space.
 First and foremost, I

 I use only the best quality silks.
 My favorite is 16.5mm stone-washed crepe